ymniquet/eQuimageLab/docs/source/image.rst

 eQuimageLab can handle png, tiff and fits files.

-The image in an :py:class:`Image <equimagelab.equimage.image.Image>` object can also be saved with the method :py:class:`Image.save <equimagelab.equimage.image_io.MixinImage.save>`.
+The image in an :py:class:`Image <equimage.image.Image>` object can also be saved with the method :py:class:`Image.save <equimage.image_io.MixinImage.save>`.

 More about color spaces and models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^